COCONUT: A coronal model with an energy decomposition strategy: Numerical algorithm

-During the time-evolving coronal simulation in the solar maximum CR, the inner-boundary magnetic fields at each physical time step are interpolated from the four temporally nearest hourly updated input magnetograms by applying a cubic Hermite interpolation \citep{Wang2025_FirsttimeevolvingCOCONUT} Meanwhile, in simulations for the solar maximum and increasing phases, the temperature and plasma density at the solar surface are set to $1.8 \times 10^6~\rm K$ and $3.34 \times 10^{-13}~\rm kg~m^{-3}$, respectively, and the thermal pressure at the inner boundary is specified as $p_s = 0.01~\rm Pa$.
-For the solar minimum simulation, the thermal pressure and plasma density at the solar surface are set to $0.0042~\rm Pa$ and $1.67 \times 10^{-13}~\rm kg~m^{-3}$, respectively, with the corresponding temperature defined as $1.5 \times 10^6~\rm K$.
+For simulations of the solar maximum and increasing phases, a standard set of parameters is adopted, the temperature and plasma density at the inner boundary are set to $1.8 \times 10^6~\rm K$ and $3.34 \times 10^{-13}~\rm kg~m^{-3}$, respectively, and the thermal pressure at the inner boundary is specified as $0.01~\rm Pa$ \citep{wang2025COCONUTMayEvent,Baratashvili2025}.
+Due to the limitations of the currently adopted, overly simplified heating source terms, which are proportional to the magnetic field strength, the heating and acceleration effects are much more pronounced during solar maximum (when the magnetic field is significantly stronger) than during solar minimum.
+We noticed that higher or lower plasma densities can mitigate the excessively high or insufficiently low radial velocities during solar maximum or minimum, respectively.
+Therefore, we adopted different plasma parameters for solar maximum and minimum conditions.
+For the solar minimum simulation, the thermal pressure and plasma density at the inner boundary are set to $0.0042~\rm Pa$ and $1.67 \times 10^{-13}~\rm kg~m^{-3}$, respectively, with the corresponding temperature defined as $1.5 \times 10^6~\rm K$ \citep{Baratashvili,Wang2025_FirsttimeevolvingCOCONUT}.
 Additionally, the velocity vector, the tangential magnetic field at the inner boundary, and the outer boundary conditions are treated the same as in \cite{Wang2025_FirsttimeevolvingCOCONUT}.